Rokulus/I-PPDS_Procka/README.md

                       pocet_zapisujucich_cidiel=%02d,               trvanie_zapisu=%03d\n')
                 sleep(trvanie_zapisu)

-                // It is unlocked here because monitors can read older news from
-                // sensors.
-If we would signal valida_data here
-                // (as in Nuclear Power Plant #1) the monitors would wait
-                // for every sensor to finish it's job. ls_cidlo(accessData).unlock()
+                // Monitors can work only if all of th sensors did it's job so we
+                // unlock them after that.
+                ls_cidlo(accessData).unlock()

-                // After sensor write that we signal that data is valid validData.signal()
+                // Last sensor did it's job so we can signal that data are valid. validData.signal()

 # Printout